Go for It, Nakamura!: Characters

+A middle school friend of Hirose's.
+His infatuation for Hirose makes him a rival of Nakamura.

 Media

 Manga

 The character Nakamura first appeared in illustrations and short web comics posted by Syundei online.
 In 2014, Syundei was approached by the managing editor of the manga magazine Opera to draw a comic to fill empty pages in an issue of the magazine.
-That comic, a one shot that was published in the December 2014 issue of Opera, would become the first chapter of Go for It, Nakamura!.
+That comic, a one-shot that was published in the December 2014 issue of Opera, would become the first chapter of Go for It, Nakamura!
 Beginning in the June 2015 issue of Opera, Go for It, Nakamura! began serialization as a regular series, running concurrently in Opera with Syundei's horror manga series Total Eclipse of the Eternal Heart.

 Upon its conclusion, the eleven-chapter series was collected into a bound volume by Akane Shinsha and published on May 27, 2017.
 On September 15, 2017, Seven Seas Entertainment announced that it would license an English-language translation of the series.
 The single-volume manga was published on July 3, 2018, making Go for It, Nakamura! the first boys' love manga series to be published by Seven Seas.

 A sequel series, Go For It Again, Nakamura! (もっとガンバレ！中村くん!!, Motto Ganbare!
 Nakamura-kun!!), began serialization in Opera in June 2017.
 An English-language translation was published by Seven Seas Entertainment in July 2022.